-I'm a huge fan of Medieval and Renaissance music.
+I'm a huge fan of Medieval, Renaissance, and Baroque music.
 I love classic folk and all that, probably related to my love of fantasy movies, books, and role playing games.
+It strangely gives me a sense of belonging and being at home in myself and with others.

-So I was thrilled when I was Youtube's sidebar showed me this Stary Olsa video after posting those two other Metallica posts last week.
-You're about to be transported to an audio world where dwarves and elves are despondent because they know the war against the orcs is upon them (that's what it sounds like to me!):
+So I was thrilled when I was tinkering around on Youtube when the sidebar suggested me this Stary Olsa video.
+Especially after I posting those two other Metallica posts last week.
+Honestly that's probably what caused the recommendation in the first place.
+But check it, you're about to be transported to an audio world where dwarves and elves are despondent because they know the war against the orcs is upon them (that's what it sounds like to me!):

 You can't beat that.
 I hadn't heard of Stary Olsa before but I see they are grinding it out, getting lots of attention to their various covers online.
 They deserve it, not only for their talent and unique approach, but for their skillful mastery over some uncommon instruments.